Add To Favorites

 What happens when your wheelchair won't fit in a movie theater or you can't see well enough to cross streets safely?
 Make a safe, miniature scene that's accessible.

-Read about people who have disabilities.
-Interview people you know who face challenges with their mobility, hearing, sight, or other capacities.
-Discuss what you learn about how they adapt their lives and surroundings to achieve independence.
+Have students read about people who have disabilities.
+Students can interview people they know who face challenges with their mobility, hearing, sight, or other capacities.
+Students discuss what they learned about how they adapt their lives and surroundings to achieve independence.
 Focus on their abilities and resourcefulness.

 In the United States, The Americans With Disabilities Act of 1990 requires federal and government agencies, as well as private businesses, to make reasonable accommodations (changes to their properties) so that their services are accessible to people with disabilities.
 Most sidewalks, stores, and stadiums have ramps.
 Guide dogs are allowed in most restaurants.
 Elevator floor number signs are also written in Braille.
 Public restrooms have wheelchair access.
 Traffic lights signal when to cross with bird songs as well as colored lights.
-Discuss other changes you have noticed.
+Have students discuss other changes they have noticed.

 To make sidewalk, use Crayola® Scissors to cut layers of cardboard.
 Stack them in the corner of a larger cardboard base.
 Secure with Crayola School Glue.
 Build a sidewalk ramp.
 Glue and air dry.

 Use Crayola Washable Window or Gel Markers to draw sidewalk seams and color the sidewalk.
 Cover a thin strip of paper with Gel marker.
 Glue to the edge of sidewalk.
 Air dry.

 With Crayola Model Magic, sculpt a traffic signal.
 Use a drinking straw for extra support if it is on a post.
 Add a tiny bird on top if you like.
 Air dry overnight.